Lithospermum canescens: Description

 Lithospermum canescens grows to 6-16 in in height, growing from a thick, red, woody taproot with one to several stems that are usually not branched.
 Its leaves are alternate and oblong, and lack a petiole.
 The leaves range around 1-2 in in length and have any width under 0.5 in.
 Both the leaves and stems are grey-green and pubescent, meaning they are covering with many short, silky, erect trichomes, or hairs.

 Its flowers are tubular and cluster at the terminal racemes, or at the end of stems.
 They are commonly yellow to orange in hue and are about 0.5 in in diameter.
 The fruit of the plant is a hard, smooth, yellowish-white seedlike nutlet.

 Taxonomy

 The genus name lithospermum comes from the Greek lethos, meaning "stone", and sperma, meaning "seed", referencing the stone-like seeds of the plant.
-The species name canscens means "white with age", referencing the short, white hairs that cover the plant.
+The species name canescens means "white with age", referencing the short, white hairs that cover the plant.

 The common name "hoary puccoon" also references the short, white trichomes on the plant, as hoary also means "white or grey with age, and the word "puccoon" comes from a Native American word meaning "a plant that yields a pigment".